hzqst/metamod-fallguys/README_ASQCVAR.md

 * Exposes "server.NewDllFunction.pfnCvarValue" and "server.NewDllFunction.pfnCvarValue2" to AngelScript engine

-* Provide ability of reading responses of querycvar request.
+* Provides ability of reading responses of querycvar request.

 ## Send a querycvar requset to client